 Veterans living in Florida may add a veteran designation to their Florida state ID cards.
 A “V" notation will display on the right side of the card.

 To add the “V" to a Florida ID card, veterans can:

 - Visit any Division of Driver Licenses office.

 - Present a DD-214, showing an honorable discharge from active duty.

-- Pay a one-time $1 fee, in addition to the $25 replacement or renewal identification card fee.
+- Pay the $25 replacement or renewal identification card fee.

 To obtain a copy of your DD-214, submit an online request through the National Archives.